Learn how to guide kids in calming mindfulness with these free mindfulness meditation scripts for kids.

 Think about the colors, the sounds, and the pictures.
 Close your eyes if that helps and let your body soften into the ground so your brain can do all the work.

-Here are some guided imagery meditations to try with your kids in school, in a studio or at home.
+Here are some guided imagery meditation scripts for kids to try with your kids in school, in a studio, or at home.

 A Butterfly Alights